gillerick/data-engineering-foundations/README.md

 #### 6.2.
 Types of Data

 **Structured Data:**  An example is a tabular data in a relational database.

 **Semi-structured data:**  This is a form of structured data but does not follow the tabular structure of data models associated with relational databases.
 It contains tags or other markers like key-value pairs to separate semantic elements and enforce hierarchies or records and feeds within the data.
 An example is JSON data.

 **Unstructured Data:** This could be photos or videos

+#### 6.3.
+Database Schema

+A database schema describes the structure and relationships between tables of a database.
+The formal definition of a database schema is a set of formulas(sentences) called `integrity constraints` imposed on a database.
+These constraints ensure compatibility between parts of the schema.

+Examples include the **star schema** which consists of one or more fact tables referencing any number of dimension tables.

+NB: Designing a database schema is the first step in building a data pipeline and often requires a lot of planning since an ineffective schema can lead to database that consumes a lot of memory and resources.